SM North EDSA: SM North EDSA Busway Station

-In 2024, SM Prime and Transportation Secretary Jaime Bautista inaugurated the SM North EDSA busway station along the EDSA Busway serving the EDSA Carousel line.
-It is one of three stations of the EDSA Busway Concourse Project, each having a concierge, ticketing booths and turnstiles for the automatic fare collection system.
-The existing SM North EDSA-Cyber West footbridge was closed in January 2024 and later demolished to make way for the project.
-The SM North EDSA Busway Station was partially opened in early 2025 with only a new pedestrian bridgeway connecting the mall with SM Cyber West across EDSA, replacing the old footbridge.
-The station was later formally opened on March 13, 2025.
+Located on the EDSA Busway serving the EDSA Carousel line, the SM North EDSA Busway Station was inaugurated in 2024 by Transportation Secretary Jaime Bautista.
+The existing SM North EDSA / Cyber West footbridge was closed in January 2024 and later demolished to make way for the project, which was partially opened in early 2025.
+A new pedestrian footbridge now connects the mall with SM Cyber West.

+The station was formally opened on March 13, 2025, making it the third station of the EDSA Busway Concourse Project to have a concierge, ticketing booths, and turnstiles for the automatic fare collection system.